 About Our Ukulele Chord Chart

-Our comprehensive ukulele chord chart gets you up close and personal with 180 chord diagrams.
+Our printable ukulele chord chart familiarizes you with over 180 ukulele diagrams.
 Not only will you find ukulele chords for standard tuning (GCEA) here, you’ll also find chords for less common keys.
 Check our ukulele chord chart next time you need to learn:

 * Minor ukulele chords